-This article provides an in-depth analysis of the Inland Taipan through an examination of its behavior, traits, habitat, and overall venom toxicity to humans (and animals).
-It is the author’s hope that a more-balanced and developed understanding of the Inland Taipan can be achieved by his readers.
+This article provides an in-depth analysis of the inland taipan through an examination of its behavior, traits, habitat, and overall venom toxicity to both humans and animals.
+It is the author’s hope that a more balanced and developed understanding of the inland taipan can be achieved by his readers.

-The name “Taipan” was first coined by Australian anthropologist, Donald Thomson, and was derived from a word first used by the Wik-Mungkan (Aborigines) people of Central Australia.
-Its genus name derives from two Greek words, including oxys (which means sharp or needle-like), and Ouranos (which means “arch”).
-Taken together, the genus refers specifically to the Taipan’s “needle-like” arch of its palate; a unique feature first discovered in 1879 by Frederick McCoy.
+The name “taipan” was first coined by Australian anthropologist Donald Thomson, and was derived from a word first used by the Wik-Mungkan people of Central Australia.
+Its genus name derives from two Greek words: oxys (which means sharp or needle-like), and Ouranos (which means “arch”).
+Taken together, the genus refers specifically to the “needle-like” arch of the taipan's palate; a unique feature first discovered in 1879 by Frederick McCoy.

-Each of the Taipan species are believed to share a common ancestor (currently unknown to researchers at this time) that emerged nearly 9 to 10 million years ago.
-Although known by the Aboriginal people of Australia for several thousand years, the Taipan gained worldwide attention in 1879 after two separate specimens were discovered by McCoy.
+Each of the taipan species is believed to share a common ancestor (currently unknown to researchers at this time) that emerged nearly 9 or 10 million years ago.
+Although known by the Aboriginal people of Australia for several thousand years, the taipan gained worldwide attention in 1879 after two separate specimens were discovered by McCoy.

 Behavioral Patterns of the Inland Taipan

-Despite the snake’s fearsome reputation, the Inland Taipan is actually quite shy and reclusive; preferring to hide from danger rather than openly facing it.
-For this reason, researchers have often described the Inland Taipan as “placid” with its temperament.
-While rarely encountered in the wild, due to their remote habitat and environment, the snake is known to actively avoid human contact when possible.
-Even when cornered or provoked, the snake is slow to attack potential attackers; raising its head in a manner similar to the Cobra as a warning.
-When this fails, however, the Inland Taipan strikes with remarkable efficiency and accuracy, injecting its venom into individuals (or predators) almost 100-percent of the time.
+Despite the snake’s fearsome reputation, the inland taipan is actually quite shy and reclusive, preferring to hide from danger rather than openly facing it.
+For this reason, researchers have often described the inland taipan as having a “placid” temperament.
+While rarely encountered in the wild, due to its remote habitat and environment, the snake is known to actively avoid human contact when possible.
+Even when cornered or provoked, the snake is slow to attack potential attackers, raising its head in a manner similar to the cobra as a warning.
+When this fails, however, the inland taipan strikes with remarkable efficiency and accuracy, injecting its venom into individuals or predators almost 100 percent of the time.

 Is the Inland Taipan Dangerous to Humans?

-As with all venomous snakes, humans should avoid contact with the Inland Taipan at all costs, and exercise extreme caution (i.e. maintaining a safe distance) when in the vicinity of this remarkable animal.
+As with all venomous snakes, humans should avoid contact with the inland taipan at all costs, and exercise extreme caution and maintain a safe distance when in the vicinity of this remarkable animal.
 Failure to do so could result in serious injury or death.

 Inland Taipan Appearance

-Topping off the Taipan’s body is a rounded head with a snout-like feature in the facial region.
+Topping off the taipan’s body is a rounded head with a snout-like feature in the facial region.
 Although the snake’s head follows the same coloration as its body, the head and neck are usually far darker for unknown reasons.
-In regard to the snake’s vision, two eyes line the side quadrants of the Inland Taipan’s head.
+In regard to the snake’s vision, two eyes line the side quadrants of the inland taipan’s head.
 These blackish-brown eyes are average size (for snakes), and possess a colored rim that surrounds the pupil.
-Due to the placement of its eyes, the Inland Taipan possesses excellent vision; a feature that it uses in conjunction with its keen sense of smell to track potential prey (or danger).
+Due to the placement of its eyes, the inland taipan possesses excellent vision, a feature that it uses in conjunction with its keen sense of smell to track potential prey or possible danger.